Madrid–Extremadura high-speed rail line: Badajoz–Elvas

 Medium-term plans include a large Badajoz bypass and a new cross-border/on-the-border station in Caia which will serve both Badajoz and Elvas.

 Elvas–Évora

 From Elvas to Évora, a 90 km section of new line is currently under construction, named "New line of Évora" (Portuguese Nova Linha de Évora), which will allow operational speeds up to 250 km/h.

 As of March 2023, this section, designed for a maximum speed of 300 km/h, was planned to be completed by the end of 2023.

 This will be the first high-speed line section to be opened in Portugal (the high-speed sections opened until then were upgraded lines with lower speed).
+The completion date has since been revised to be near the end of 2026 or the beginning of 2027.

 Évora–Lisbon

 The line from Évora to Lisbon via Poceirão, with a new bridge over the Tagus River (as in the original plan) is planned to be upgraded.
 100 km of upgraded railway is in service where Intercity trains run at 200 km/h on the upgraded single track.

 A new double-tracked high-speed line for the section between Évora-Norte and Poceirão is planned, but given lower priority over other sections of the high speed railway network, with completion predicted not earlier than the mid-2030's.
 As an intermediate upgrade, planning is underway for the duplication of the current line between Poceirão and Bombel.